 Compassionate Legal Guidance in Gillette & Newcastle, WY

 Determining child custody in a divorce is often fraught with emotion—parents feel protective of their children and understandably want what is best for them.
 When spouses are unable to come to an agreement, child custody battles can quickly become a major source of stress.
-At Berger & Brown, our Gillette child custody lawyers understand the sensitive nature of assigning custody.
+At 307 Law Office, our Gillette child custody lawyers understand the sensitive nature of assigning custody.
 Our former Of Counsel Attorney Dwight Hurich has helped the families in Gillette resolve their child custody issues for over 30 years.
 His comprehensive understanding of child custody laws, paperwork, proceedings, and judges allows us to provide effective legal services to all our clients.
 We have worked with many families to find personalized solutions that put the best interests of our clients and their children first.
 We know how important this matter is to you, which is why we offer compassionate guidance and objective legal counsel to help you navigate the process.

 How Child Custody is Determined